Spring/Summer 2026

 This workshop delves into the intersections of abolitionist principles and drama therapy.
 Participants will explore how entrenched carceral logics pervade social institutions and professional practices, challenging drama therapists to envision, redefine, and enact new concepts of ethics, freedom and justice.
 The workshop will introduce participants to the wealth of existing literature, research, and multimedia resources, including the Drama Therapy in Prison Archives available for their educational and clinical practice.
 Attendees will engage in discussions and experiential exercises designed to foster critical consciousness, equipping them with the tools to advocate for community-based approaches and holistic well-being, thereby contributing to a more equitable and just society.

-Group Supervision for Professionals and Advanced Students:
+Group Supervision for Mental Health Professionals and AT students:

 Supervisor: Pamela Dunne Ph.D., RCT-BCT, NT